Wyoming

 A. Civil rights

-Jury, Office: As of July 1, 2023, “all other rights” (including the right to serve on a jury and to hold public office, and to possess a firearm as described below) are restored automatically to non-violent first felony offenders five years after completion of sentence, with similar direction to the department of correction to issue a certificate. § 7-13-105(f).
+Jury, office, firearms: As of July 1, 2023, “all other rights” (including eligibility to serve on a jury and to hold public office, and to possess a firearm as described below) are restored automatically to non-violent first felony offenders five years after completion of sentence, with similar direction to the department of correction to issue a certificate. § 7-13-105(f).
 See SF 120 (2023).
-The 2023 law also directed the department to add the date on which all rights are restored on the certificate. § 7-13-105(f) and (g).
+The 2023 law also directed the department to add the date on which all rights are restored to the certificate. § 7-13-105(f) and (g).

 B. Firearms

-Until 2023, notwithstanding the fact that state law did not dispossess those convicted of non-violent felonies, federal law did, extending both dispossession and criminal liability to a person convicted of any Wyoming felony, unless their conviction met the requirements of 18 U.S.C. § 921(20)(no federal liability if conviction pardoned or expunged, or all civil rights restored).
-See 18 U.S.C. § 922(g).
+Before 2023, a person convicted of a non-violent felony did not lose the right to possess firearms.
+However, notwithstanding the fact that state law did not dispossess those convicted of non-violent felonies, federal law extended both dispossession and criminal liability to a person convicted of any Wyoming felony meeting the definition in 18 U.S.C. § 922(g)(1), unless their conviction met the requirements of 18 U.S.C. § 921(20)(no federal liability if conviction pardoned or expunged, or civil rights restored).
+Because firearms rights were not lost in the case of non-violent offenses, this right could not be restored so as to meet the requirements of § 921(20), and thus violated § 922(g)(1).

-2023 extension of firearms dispossession to non-violent offenders: In 2023, Wyoming addressed this disconnect between state and federal law in SF 120 (described above) by
+2023 extension of firearms dispossession to non-violent offenders: In 2023, Wyoming addressed this disconnect between state and federal law in SF 120 by

 • Adding a subsection (c) to § 6-8-102 making it a misdemeanor for anyone convicted of a nonviolent felony to possess a firearm absent a pardon or gubernatorial rights restoration;